cameron-cs/gnn_qm9_models/README.md

 # Insights & results

-## Primary results of the GCN model
+## Primary results of the GraphClassificationModel model

 The primary evaluation metrics for the GCN model are as follows: